Alice C. Linsley

 Dr Sharma explains: "The same type of consideration, as indicated above for young girls, is generally applicable to adult women, especially the widows, when they decide to live in temples and religious places like Vrindavan.
 Note that even though the widows living in such places (temples etc.) might number in several thousand they still represent an extremely small minority relative to millions of Indian widows..."

-1. While it seems that most of the stories of conflict between brothers involve two brothers, there is always the larger picture to consider which often involves a third brother.
-For example: Abel is killed and Seth is his replacement.
+While it seems that most of the biblical stories of conflict between brothers involve two brothers, there is always a third brother.
+For example: Cain, Abel, and Seth.
+Usually, one of the three sons is less well known, or dies.
 Abraham's older brother Haran is said to have died in Ur.
-Usually, one of the three sons is less well known, dies, or even hidden in the text.
-This is the case with the three brothers Magog, Og and Gog.
-We have to hunt to find Og, because this third brother is hidden in the text.
+Often the third brother is hidden in the text.
+This is the case with the three brothers and clan chiefs Magog, Og, and Gog.
+Og is the third brother is hidden in the text.
 Another example is the three-clan confederation of Uz, Huz and Buz (Gen. 22; Gen. 36:28).
 We note the pattern of three sons here:

 Gen. 4 - Cain, Abel, Seth